inyong37/Study/_Computer/Software/Windows.md

 **Windows Sockets is a protocol-independent interface capable of supporting current and emerging networking capabilities.**

+### I/O Completion Ports | [MS Docs](https://docs.microsoft.com/en-ca/windows/win32/fileio/i-o-completion-ports)

+I/O completion ports provide an efficient threading model for processing multiple asynchronous I/O requests on a multiplrocessor system.
+When a process creates an I/O completion port, the system creates an associated queue object for threads whose sole purpose is to service these requests.
+Processes that handle many concurrent asynchronous I/O requests can do so more quickly and efficiently by using I/O completion ports in conjunction with a pre-allocated thread pool than by creating threads at the time they receive an I/O request.

 ----------

 ## *Signal* | [MS Docs](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/signal?view=msvc-160)